Nag-aapoy Na Damdamin: Production

 The main cast of the series was revealed on May 19, 2023, during the press conference for the then-upcoming television series.
 The following week, filming for the series began.

 Promotion

 The casts held a back-to-back caravan at Vista Mall in Bataan along with the cast of Pira-Pirasong Paraiso.
 The official full trailer of the series was released on July 10, 2023.

-The series, alongside Pira-Pirasong Paraiso is co-produced by ABS-CBN and TV5, respectively.
-Unfortunately, after It's Showtimes blocktime agreement with TV5 was axed on June 30, 2023 and moved to GMA Network's sister channel GTV a day later before it expanded simulcast into AMBS' All TV and GMA Network's main channel nearly a year later, the cast was not allowed to appear on the said show to promote the series.
+The series, alongside Pira-Pirasong Paraiso, is co-produced by ABS-CBN and TV5, respectively.
+Unfortunately, It's Showtimes blocktime agreement with TV5 was axed on June 30, 2023.
+Then, it moved to GMA Network's sister channel GTV a day later before it expanded the simulcast into AMBS' All TV and GMA Network's main channel nearly a year later.
+Because of this, the cast was not allowed to appear on the said show to promote the series.
 Instead, they promoted both shows on TV5's new noontime show, Eat Bulaga! (then known by its interim title E.A.T.).